 This is going to be a blog where I discuss the progress I have made in the past year with my severe Obsessive Compulsive Disorder.
 This is going to be a blog where I express right now how happy I am to be alive!

-This time last year my severe OCD had started improving a bit but nothing amazing.
-I was still frightened of a lot things if I’m honest.
-I had started taking my new mental health meds(fluoxetine and aripiprazole) which meant much less arguments at home with the family, but I was still living on the edges of a proper existence.
+This time last year my severe OCD had started improving a bit, but nothing amazing.
+I was still frightened of a lot things if I am honest.
+I had started taking my new mental health meds(fluoxetine and aripiprazole).
+This meant much less arguments at home with the family, but I was still living on the edges of a proper existence.
 Home still felt like a prison and going outside anywhere still felt like torture.

 The first big thing I did was SITTING DOWN on a bus(on my way to therapy).
 I can still remember punching the air in delight in my therapy room, with my bemused looking psychologist wondering what had just happened.
 I guess that was the real start of me embracing my fears and no longer just being the victim.